- Common uses

 - tell your doctor if you are breast-feeding.
 You should not breast-feed while you are receiving enfortumab vedotin-ejfv injection and for at least 3 weeks after your final dose.

-- you should know that this medication may decrease fertility in men.
+- you should know that this medication may decrease fertility in men and women.
 Talk to your doctor about the risks of receiving enfortumab vedotin-ejfv injection.

 - you should know that you may experience hyperglycemia (increases in your blood sugar) while you are receiving this medication, even if you do not already have diabetes.
 Tell your doctor immediately if you have any of the following symptoms while you are receiving enfortumab vedotin-ejfv injection: extreme thirst, frequent urination, extreme hunger, blurred vision, or weakness.
 It is very important to call your doctor as soon as you have any of these symptoms, because high blood sugar that is not treated can cause a serious condition called ketoacidosis.
 Ketoacidosis may become life-threatening if it is not treated at an early stage.
 Symptoms of ketoacidosis include: dry mouth, nausea and vomiting, shortness of breath, breath that smells fruity, and decreased consciousness.